Coney Island Creek: Effects of Pollution on Local Community

+There have been few efforts to educate the locals about the dangers of consuming fish from the creek.
+One resident said, "There's no educational effort.
+The city hasn't reached out and notified anybody - not the residents, not the local elected officials, not the stakeholders".
+Reporters are urging the city to make it known to all residents about the dangers of the pollutants so they can at least try to stay as safe as possible.

 Conservation efforts

 Although, there has been some ecological and environmental setbacks, Coney Island creek has been the focus of various conservation efforts aimed at restoring ecological health and enhancing resilience to environmental challenges.
 Some key initiatives include: